LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/event-log/index.rst.txt

 Week 5
 ------

-For week 5, the focus was on continuing to complete user stories, while also getting a code review from a mentor.
-With a few stories having been completed, and a solid base of code in place, it’s a good time to get review the project with a more experienced developer to get some feedback.
+This week, the focus was on continuing to complete user stories, while also getting a code review from a mentor.
+With a few stories having been completed, and a solid base of code in place, it’s a good time to review the project with a more experienced developer for some feedback.
 If there are better ways to approach things, or to structure your code, it will be easier to refactor now than it will be later!